 #1 Refrigerate water

 More often than not, you wait for the running water coming from the tap to cool down.
+You also like to have quality water in your kitchen.
 So how about storing the water in your fridge to achieve even cooler results?

 #2 Bottle water

 This reminds me to encourage the use of water bottles.
 Obviously, the reusable ones built using BPA-free plastic.
 You can also opt for reusable glass bottles.
 So no more having to deal with partially empty glasses of precious water!
 Or washing those glasses, which wastes even more water.

 Sharing is caring, but not only with humans.
 Include plants too!